charlesbeckwith/JavaApplication1/readme.md

 #JavaAppplication1
 One of my first java programs written 6 years ago being uploaded for posterity.
 Implementation of selectsort.
+Created using NetBeans IDE, to give an example of how old this is.

 ##Building
 Build using ant